 Dr. Tiomno has a passion for helping others and has wanted to be an Optometrist since the age of 14.
 From the moment she steps foot in the room, you can tell she truly cares about what she does.
 She enjoys the challenge that every patient requires something different.
 It certainly keeps the day interesting!
 She provides care to infants, children, adults, and seniors; she evaluates and treats for medical issues, eyeglass and contact lens needs, double vision, brain injuries, and so much more.

 While in school, Dr. Tiomno participated in two medical mission trips, to Costa Rica and Ecuador, with Student Volunteer Optometric Services to Humanity (SVOSH).
 She plans on attending more trips like these throughout her career to help those in underdeveloped countries.
-She is currently working toward her fellowships in the American Academy of Optometry and the College of Optometrists for Vision Development.
+She is a fellow of the American Academy of Optometry (FAAO) and she is working toward a fellowship in the College of Optometrists for Vision Development (FCOVD).

 Dr. Tiomno is a proud member of the Sayreville Lions Club.
 In her free time, she enjoys traveling, spending time with her fiancé Jon and dog Jayce, and trying new recipes.

 Q: How did you decide to become an optometrist?
 What's your story?